aryokorico/Expedia_hotel_EDA/README.md

 - Advertising campaign
 - Marketing strategy

-Thank you for checking in and any feedbacks are welcomed.
+Thank you for checking Expedia_EDA.ipynb in and any feedbacks are welcomed.

 Cheers!